 The information presented is after a Data Protection Impact Assessment (DPIA) done by the Privacy Company for SLM Rijk.
 Under the European Union’s General Data Protection Regulations (GDPR), companies must perform a DPIA for new high-risk processing projects.
-You can read the complete DPIA online.
+To get the full picture, you can download and read the complete PDF of the complete DPIA.

 The original focus of the DPIA considered the telemetry gathered by Windows 10 Enterprise but switched to Office 2016 (MSI and Click to Run) and the Office online apps as used by Office 365.
 According to the report, Microsoft told SLM Rijk that 23,000 to 25,000 different events are gathered by Office and sent to Microsoft for analysis by between 20 and 30 engineering teams.

 Although this isn’t the first time that people have raised concerns about the collection of diagnostic data for Office (here’s an example), the Dutch report calls this activity “large scale and covert collection of personal data” and points out that there’s no way for an individual user or an Office 365 admin to turn off the collection.